How To Check Your Business Credit Score & Ratings

 • Business Credit USA

-TransUnion, a company that is usually associated with tracking personal credit ratings may also have access to business credit scores.
-This is especially true for small businesses with a sole proprietor, as there is very little distinction between a person and their business on this level.
+TransUnion, a company typically associated with tracking personal credit ratings, may also have access to business credit scores.
+This is especially true for small businesses with a sole proprietor, as there is minimal distinction between a person and their business on this level.

-But the one credit bureau that holds the most sway over affecting a business’s overall credit score is Dun & Bradstreet, also known as D&B. D&B is the most widely accepted and trusted tracking agency for business credit scores in the United States.
+However, the one credit bureau that holds the most sway in affecting a business’s overall credit score is Dun & Bradstreet, also known as D&B. D&B is the most widely accepted and trusted tracking agency for business credit scores in the United States.

 How To Check Your Business Credit Score

-Before you get started, make sure that you have your business identification number ready.
+Before you begin, ensure that you have your business identification number readily available.
 This may be one or all of the following:

 • Employer Identification Number (EIN)